wireless-power-laboratory/hp141s/README.md

 I made this one from two separate 141S units that each had their own problem such that they would not run.
 One had a burned-out power plug and the other a damaged CRT such that the internal storage capabilities were non-functional.

+---

+With the addition of a whisper-quiet, externally-powered DC fan, this machine is a perfect function without the bothersome noise.

 `TODO: The chronicle of repair.`

 ### Documentation